List of Marvel Comics teams and organizations: Death Sponsors

-The Death Sponsors are an organization appearing in American comic books published by Marvel Comics.
-Created by Fabian Nicieza and Jae Leethey, they made their first appearance in Uncanny X-Men Annual #16 (March, 1992).

 The Death Sponsors are a group of merecenaries operating in the Mojoverse.
 They have worked for the Grandmaster and were tasked with capturing Arize, which lead them into conflict with the X-Men.
 They were later all killed by Shatterstar, except Timeslot who was killed by Night Thrasher.
 The members of the Death Sponsors were Cancellator, Deadair, Lead-In, Sweepzweak, and Timeslot.

 Death Squad

-The Death Squad are an organization appearing in American comic books published by Marvel Comics.

-The Death Squad are hired by a mysterious employer who wants Tony Stark, the armored Avenger known as Iron Man, dead.
+The Death Squad are an organization hired by a mysterious employer who wants Iron Man dead.
 They manage to track Iron Man down at his main office, and a battle began.
-Though they gave Stark a good run for his money, they were not able to defeat the super-hero.
-Stark is about to defeat the entire group, but they manage an escape.
-Stark is unable to give pursuit, as the Death Squad had damaged his armor's boot jets.
+Though they gave Iron Man a good run for his money, they were not able to defeat the super-hero.
+Iron Man is about to defeat the entire group, but they manage an escape.
+Iron Man is unable to give pursuit, as the Death Squad had damaged his armor's boot jets.
 Later, the Death Squad decide to give the murder attempt another try.
-They assist their employer (Justin Hammer) in the murder of several ionically powered beings and in the graverobbing of several of Stark's old acquaintances.
-S.H.I.E.L.D. leader Nick Fury informs Stark about this and he investigates the matter, with the trail eventually leading toward the Death Squad, who were hiding out at the old castle of the ionically powered long-time Avengers foe Count Nefaria.
+They assist their employer (Justin Hammer) in the murder of several ionically powered beings and in the graverobbing of several of Iron Man's old acquaintances.
+S.H.I.E.L.D. leader Nick Fury informs Iron Man about this and he investigates the matter, with the trail eventually leading toward the Death Squad, who were hiding out at the old castle of the ionically powered long-time Avengers foe Count Nefaria.
 Nefaria is revealed to be their employer.
 Iron Man manages to defeat Nefaria and his other minion, Nitro.
 In the heat of battle, the Death Squad again manages to escape.